 On Christmas Day, Ron’s brother, Doug, met us at the door of their parents’ old farmhouse with a jolly, “Merry Christmas!”
 Inside, we were greeted with the cozy warmth of a wood stove, big hugs and laughter.
 The celebration was simple.
 It was about belonging.
 It was love.

 All five kids fell asleep on the long drive home.
 I was hoping the water pipes in the house didn’t freeze, when a tear slid down my cheek.
 Why couldn’t we give our children nice Christmas gifts like bicycles and new sleds?
 It wasn’t fair.
 If only Ron hadn’t been laid off.

 Just then, two little arms went around my neck.
 Nanci whispered into my ear, “I love you, Mom.”
 I looked over at Ron to find Melodie hugging him.

 Brian and Amy were now awake and looking over the front seat as Melodie sang, “We wish you a merry Christmas…” and the other children joined in.

 “That was a great Christmas!”
 Randy and Brian yelled in unison.

 “Bro, give me five!”
 Randy laughed as the rest of us joined in.

 Ron’s eyes met mine.
 He gave me a smile I’ll never forget, then we continued up our mountain, leaving tracks in the new-fallen snow. —Madison Rothchild, Dallas, Oregon, Country.
-Here are some tips for celebrating the holidays with a blended family.

 A tiny piece of tinsel